 The fuel storage locations at the C-600 facility are equipped with spill detection alarms and automatic shut-off devices.
 Originally, the oil supply line from the fuel oil storage tank to the C-600 boiler system was equipped with a flow alarm that would detect abnormal flow in the event of a leak.
 A remote shutoff valve was installed in the supply line.
 With replacement of the old boilers with the package boilers, the configuration of the tank has been changed.
-Now the C-601-B tank is used to charge a 500-gal tank that connects to the two package boilers that can use fuel oil.
+Now the C-601-B tank is used to charge a 500-gal double-wall tank that connects to the C-600-A Number 1 package boiler that can use fuel oil.
 Filling of the 500-gal tank from the C-601-B tank is conducted in accordance with site procedures and is monitored continuously by site personnel during the process.
+The 500-gal day tank is connected to C-600-A Number 1 package boiler.

-The fuel dispensing station at C-752-B has spill detection alarms and automatic shut-off devices.
+The C-752-B Refueling Station has spill detection alarms and automatic shut-off devices.